cashapp/ln-invoice/README.md

 ## Getting Started

-On the [Sontaype page for ln-invoice](https://central.sonatype.com/namespace/app.cash.lninvoice), choose the latest version of `ln-invoice` and follow the instructions for inclusion in your build tool.
+On the [Sonatype page for ln-invoice](https://central.sonatype.com/namespace/app.cash.lninvoice), choose the latest version of `ln-invoice` and follow the instructions for inclusion in your build tool.

 ### Parsing a payment request